4 victims remain hospitalized, 1 critical from mass shooting in Louisville

 LOUISVILLE, Ky.
 (WDRB) -- Officials now say four of the victims of Monday's mass shooting at Old National Bank in downtown Louisville remain in the hospital.

-In an updated release Tuesday morning, UofL Health - UofL Hospital said one patient remains in critical condition.
-The hospital did not detail which patient that is, but Louisville Metro Police Interim Chief Jacquelyn Gwinn-Villaroel said Officer Nickolas Wilt, 26, was shot in the head and underwent brain surgery.
+In an updated release Tuesday morning, UofL Health - UofL Hospital said LMPD Officer Nickolas Wilt, 26, remains in critical condition.
+Louisville Metro Police Interim Chief Jacquelyn Gwinn-Villaroel said Wilt was shot in the head and underwent brain surgery.
 The police department said on Twitter that Wilt "ran towards the gunfire today to save lives."

 The updated statement from the hospital said of those still being treated, another patient that had been in critical condition has been upgraded to fair.
 Two others that were injured are considered in stable condition.